Pastors’ Workshop: Growth Strategies of the Ancient Church

-Would you like to experience the joy and fellowship that comes from doing church the way that the apostles taught us to do it?
-Then come to one of our workshops to learn how!
-If we don’t have one scheduled near you, e-mail us about doing one in your neighborhood.
-Here’s what we cover in our workshops:
+Would you like to experience the joy and fellowship that comes from doing church the way Jesus taught the apostles?
+Then come to one of our quarterly Atlanta pastors’ workshops to learn how!

-- Why did the early church celebrate the Lord’s Supper as an actual Holy Meal?
+- Why did the early church celebrate the Lord’s Supper as a fellowship feast?

 - What are the future oriented, prophetic aspects of the Lord’s Supper?